gurjaranchal/Movie-Recommendation-Engine/README.md

 web-streaming app (like Netflix) or an audio-streaming app (like Spotify) may use for their Recommendation Engine.

-KNN Algorithm used for making Recommendation Engine K-Nearest Neighbor is a algorithm that stores all the available cases and classifies the new data based on similarity measure.
+KNN Algorithm used for making Movie Recommendation Engine

+K-Nearest Neighbor is a algorithm that stores all the available cases and classifies the new data based on similarity measure.
 KNN calculates the distance from all points in the proximity of the unknown